Image

 Client-Centered Approach Focused on Protecting Your Future

-How Manslaughter Cases are Fought in Missouri River, MO
+Defending Manslaughter Charges in Missouri River, MO

-• Not Truly Reckless Behavior: The State must demonstrate that you knowingly disregarded a substantial risk—not simply that an unfortunate event occurred.
+• Not Truly Reckless Behavior: The law requires proof that you knowingly ignored a serious risk—not just that something bad happened.

-• Absence of Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
-The prosecution must prove a higher level of fault.
+• No Criminal Negligence: A simple mistake isn’t enough.
+The State must show a higher level of fault.

-• Causation Issues: If other factors contributed to the death, it may be difficult for the prosecution to prove that your actions were the direct cause.
+• Challenges to Causation: If other factors contributed to the death, it may be difficult for the prosecution to prove that your actions were the direct cause.

 At Combs Waterkotte, we are committed to protecting your rights, defending your freedom, and guiding you through every step of the legal process.